Nitesh Estates Ltd Management Discussions.

 the availability of finance and the cost of financing

-The Indian real estate industry witnessed subdued growth in FY2015.
-However the long term outlook still remains favourable: employment opportunities, afiordability, favourable demographics, urbanization, and preference of Bangalore as a location by NRIs, expats and IT/ITES professionals.
+The Indian real estate industry witnessed subdued growth in FY2016.
+However, Bangalore market showed some resilience.
+The long term outlook still remains attractive due to economic growth, increasing urbanization, employment opportunities, affordability, favorable demographics, urbanization, and preferred location by NRIs, expats and IT/ITES professionals.
 Further, income tax benefits, interest subvention scheme and availability of financing options support the growing demand.
 Management would adopt a cautious approach and observe the developments closely while making decisions.
 The key focus for us in the following year would be:

-Focus on execution and revenue recognition: There are 16 projects currently in execution having a developable area of 1.15 million sq. m.
-There are another 10 projects having a developable area of 0.82 million sq m which are in various stages of design and approval and are targeted for launch during the coming quarters.
+Focus on execution and revenue recognition: There are 15 residential projects currently in execution having a developable area of 7.18 million sq ft.
+There are another 6 projects, across asset classes, having a developable area of 1.76 million sq ft which are in various stages of design and approval and are targeted for launch during FY2017.
 This represents a huge growth in the intensity of the business and correspondingly on the revenue and profits of the Company.
 We are now focused on staying ahead on the cash collection cycle and accelerate execution.
 The consumers are highly discerning and the market is competitive.
 For success in the market place timeliness and quality of delivery are the differentiators.

 Design and Innovation: The Company has always focused on building a strong brand recall and differentiating itself from the competitors by continuous investments in new design and innovation for projects.
-Our association with leading firms like KPF, WATG, Callison, RK Associates and Cnt help us develop projects which provide our customers a unique living experience.
+Our association with leading firms like KPF, WATG, Callison, RK Associates and Chadvarkar & Thacker help us develop projects which provide our customers a unique living experience.

 Human Resources Development

 For the development of some of our projects, we also engage third party consultant engineers, architects, interior designers and landscape designers.
 In addition to our employees, we also engage the services of contractual workers which include tradesmen, car drivers, housekeeping personnel and other skilled, unskilled and semi-skilled workers.
-Our consultants, contractors and subcontractors who work on our projects also employ a significant labour force.
+Our consultants, contractors and sub-contractors who work on our projects also employ a significant labor force.